• Skip to main content

 While he was speaking about many examples of people who had overcome various misfortunes by using Tracht Gut Vet Zein Gut, I started to daydream a bit.

-At that time, I began to imagine, to think of some good scenes in my mind.
+At that time, I began to imagine and think of some good scenes.

-I imagined that I would get married in the hall where I first heard this expression.
+I imagined I would marry in the hall where I first heard this expression.

-On face value, the idea of getting married after having been single for so long did not seem possible.
+On face value, getting married after being single for so long did not seem possible.

 But why not think good?

-How about not whining, complaining, kvetching, and instead, thinking the good thoughts that I really wanted.
+How about I stop whining, complaining, and kvetching and instead think of the good thoughts I want?

-I visualized getting married in that very hall where I was hearing the words Tracht Gut Vet Zein Gut.
+I visualized getting married in that hall where I heard the words Tracht Gut Vet Zein Gut.

-At least not for me or many people that I know.
+At least not for me or many people I know.

-True, there are a few people that I can think of who are usually on the positive side of life.
+True, there are a few people who are usually on the positive side of life.

 Why would there be so many shrinks in New York City if this was not the case?